letssudormrf/rhel7_conf/nis.md

     ypwhich
     ypcat passwd

-#### 7.For security settings, create /etc/securenets file to configure ACL for permitting the specified clients to connect the server.(for details man ypserv)
+#### 7.For security settings, create /etc/securenets file to configure ACL for permitting the specified clients to connect the server.(for details to read man ypserv)

     vim /etc/securenets